tosin2013/mcp-server-qdrant/docs/adrs/001-project-structure-and-testing.md

 ## Context
 The MCP server for Qdrant requires a well-organized project structure and comprehensive testing strategy to ensure reliability and maintainability.
 We need to establish patterns for code organization, testing, and documentation.

+Following the principles outlined in [evidence-based-decision-making](https://endjin.com/blog/2024/03/adr-a-dotnet-tool-for-creating-and-managing-architecture-decision-records), we aim to document our architectural decisions in a formalized way.

 ## Decision

 ### Project Structure
-We will organize the project with the following structure:
+We will organize the project with the following structure, based on Python best practices and maintainable project organization: zoh
 ```
 mcp-server-qdrant/
 ├── docs/